Muetzilla/Star-Citizen-Playtime-Manager/README.md

 ## What can't be tracked
 If you have ever reinstalled Star Citizen the files of all sessions played before the reinstallation can't be tracked since the files are beeing deleted on deleting the game.

+## What's new?
+- A new button that lets you select wether you have playtime on the PTU servers that you would like to keep track of.
+- A basic export of your playtime on the Live server into a json file

 ## What's next

 I'm currently working on a function to export the playtime into a seperate file.
 This will allow to save the playtime if the log files are beeing deleted for some reason.